 Asian-fusion bites, boho-chic vibes and the crème de la crème of killer ocean views – Ji Terrace By The Sea really has it all when it comes to wining, dining and sunset swooning in the ‘Gu.
 This breezy and beautiful rooftop spot is crammed full of cultural flourishes, colourful design touches, and of course, some of the best Asian fusion food on the island.
 Try the signature Dragon of Ji sushi roll (a chopstick treat of crispy ebi tempura, slick avocado slices and a creamy, slightly spicy sauce) and the Japanese-style salmon carpaccio.
 You’ll also want to sip on the smokin’ Coco Sexo (inspired by the volcanoes of Indonesia) and – our favourite – the Gin & Tea: tea-infused gin with green tea syrup.

 Ji Terrace by the Sea, Jl Pantai Batu Bolong, Canggu Beach, p. +62 811 388 9599, e. [email protected]; Open daily 12pm – 11pm.

 Sleek, stylish, and with a menu that spans continents and cultures, Santanera is Canggu’s Latin-American fusion restaurant that’s dishing up contemporary tapas plates to swap and share.
 Organic, farm-to-plate produce takes centre stage here, as does the enormous spiral staircase that leads you from the bright and spacious lounges, to the breezy ocean-view rooftop.
-Graze on smoked, whipped and marinated delicacies, and feast on sea bream ceviche, chargrilled octopus, Black Angus striploin and Colombian corn cake.
+Graze on smoked, whipped and marinated delicacies by day, and feast on sea bream ceviche, chargrilled octopus, Black Angus Tomahawk and dry aged duck by night.
 Sip on a sunset aperitivo, and top it all off with a fine wine from the bountiful cellar.